Ellimaaac/Audio-Spectrum-Visualizer/README.md

 - Changes can be confirmed with **OK** or discarded with **Cancel**.

 ## Audio Files Supported
-- WAV (PCM / float)
+- WAV
 - FLAC
 - OGG / Vorbis
 - AIFF / AIF
-- MP3 (backend dependent)
+- MP3
+- M4A
+- AAC
+- OPUS
+- WMA

 Both mono and stereo files are supported.
 Sample rates are handled automatically or can be overridden in settings.

-Others coming soon...

 ## FX
 - Off – No processing
-- Reverb – Lightweight spatial reverb
+- Reverb
-- Echo – Delay with feedback
+- Echo
+- Vibrato
-- Chorus – Stereo widening modulation
+- Chorus
-- Flanger – Short modulated delay
+- Flanger
-- Tremolo – Amplitude modulation
+- Tremolo
-- Overdrive – Soft saturation
+- Overdrive
-- Bitcrusher – Lo-fi digital distortion
+- Bitcrusher

-on going...

 ## Equalizer
 A built-in 10-band graphic equalizer.